tcltk/tcl/doc/markdown/ToUpper.md

 # Arguments

-.AP int ch in The Unicode character to be converted. .AP char *str in/out Pointer to UTF-8 string to be converted in place.
+.AP int ch in The Unicode character to be converted. .AP char *str in/out Pointer to the TUTF-8 byte sequence to be converted in place.

 # Description

+N.B.
+Refer to the **Tcl_UniChar** documentation page for a description of the *TUTF-8* encoding and related terms referenced here.

 The first three routines convert the case of individual Unicode characters: